mikrasilnikov/vine/README.ENG.md

   ```
   https://adoptopenjdk.net/
   ```
-- Download a release of title and extract it to separate folder.
+- Download a release of vine and extract it to separate folder.
 - Run this command
   ```
-  java -jar title.jar --genres=house
+  java -jar vine.jar --genres=house
   ```
 This would download house previews published on the day before yesterday to `previews/{date}`.